 Workshops in school - the museum comes to you

-Please note all prices are subject to an annual review by the County Council
+Please note all charges apply to 31 March 2021 and are subject to an annual review by the county council.

 Dinosaur Workshop FS, Years 1 - 3, 10am - 12noon

-This workshop uses the museum's unique dinosaur garden, with its life-size Megalosaur, genuine fossilised footprints and 'living fossils', to provide a stimulating educational experience for your pupils.
+See the life-size Megalosaurus, the museum's unique dinosaur garden, and genuine fossilised footprints in this workshop.
 The interactive gallery, fossil role-play and practical measuring tasks ensure that the children are constantly engaged.

 Roman Workshop KS2, 10am – 12.30pm

-Combine a visit to the museum's fascinating Roman Gallery with a stimulating workshop.
-Dress up as a Roman citizen and learn what your clothing says about your status.
+Along with our fascinating Roman Gallery, dress up as a Roman citizen and learn what your clothing says about your status in this workshop.
 Handle genuine Roman artefacts found in Oxfordshire.
 Learn what made the Roman army so effective before being drilled and, possibly, decimated!